 Seiichi Nakajima was a Japanese citizen born in the year 1919 and died on April 11, 2015.
 He is known as the core founder of Total Productive Maintenance (TPM).
-He is also the founder of the Productive Management awards which are currently known as Total Productive Maintenance awards (Joyce, 2014).
+He is also the founder of the Productive Management Awards, which are currently known as the Total Productive Maintenance Awards (Joyce, 2014).
 Due to his continued dedication to improving the sector of production industry through the introduction of TPM, the emperor then awarded him with Ranju Ho-sho.
-Nakajima for about fifty years worked as a teacher and a consultant in the sector of productive maintenance (Joyce, 2014).
-His idea of TPM reached the United States in the year 1986, in an article published under Plant Engineering Magazine (John, 1998).
+Nakajima, for about fifty years, worked as a teacher and a consultant in the sector of productive maintenance (Joyce, 2014).
+His idea of TPM reached the United States in the year 1986, in an article published in Plant Engineering Magazine (John, 1998).

 Nakajima labored a lot in the creation of TPM to ensure significant improvement in the manufacturing plants (Bill, 1994).
-His ideas on the Total Productive Maintenance has wrought a lot of changes and improvements in the production plants (John, 1998).
-It has ensured effective production of machines with less or zero defects (Bill, 1994).
+His ideas on Total Productive Maintenance have wrought a lot of changes and improvements in the production plants (John, 1998).
+It has ensured the effective production of machines with fewer or zero defects (Bill, 1994).
 This is aimed at ensuring the customer is satisfied, and the company avoids replacement and wearing out of machine components (Bill 1994).

-This technique as employed by Nakajima has three major features which are closely and effectively related to Total Quality (Bill, 1994).
-Nakajima did an intensive work on the TPM which has three major features.
-These features are closely related to the Total Quality which is an orderly approach towards realizing an improvement that unites products with the service specifications and the performance of the customer (Wienclaw, 2008).
+This technique, as employed by Nakajima, has three major features that are closely and effectively related to Total Quality (Bill, 1994).
+Nakajima did intensive work on the TPM, which has three major features.
+These features are closely related to Total Quality, which is an orderly approach towards realizing an improvement that unites products with the service specifications and the performance of the customer (Wienclaw, 2008).
 The aim of this Total Quality management is to produce these specifications with no defects or limitations.
-These major features of the work of Mr. Nakajima include; a system that maximizes the needful life of the equipment.
-This is a core feature of TPM which is important if the producer wants to fully meet and satisfy the need of the customer (Wienclaw, 2008).
+These major features of the work of Mr. Nakajima include a system that maximizes the needful life of the equipment.
+This is a core feature of TPM, which is important if the producer wants to fully meet and satisfy the needs of the customer (Wienclaw, 2008).
 Equipment with the longest useful lifespan is the most needful in the market.
-TPM ensures that such equipment are realized, which when achieved, directly forms part of the Total Quality.
-When the lifespan of a given machine element is long, then it implies that the Total Quality is achieved (Wienclaw, 2008)..
+TPM ensures that such equipment is realized, which, when achieved, directly forms part of the Total Quality.
+When the lifespan of a given machine element is long, then it implies that the Total Quality is achieved (Wienclaw, 2008).
 Total Quality is the aspect which aims at producing an element with litle or no defect at all.
 The other feature of TPM is that its main goal is to maximize the use of equipment together with its effectiveness!
-Mr. Nakajima labored in coming up with the TPM in which he ensured that the materials produced were exploited in usage to the maximum and that the effectiveness of the equipment is realized.
+Mr. Nakajima labored in coming up with the TPM in which he ensured that the materials produced were exploited in usage to the maximum and that the effectiveness of the equipment was realized.
 This typically shows that the material was produced with little or no defect at all hence Total Quality met.
-The final feature of TPM is that it operates through role-sharing in the routine check-up, daily maintenance, cleaning and other repairs.
-This will ensure effectiveness in usage and as well long life of the equipment and increased production (Wienclaw, 2008).
+The final feature of TPM is that it operates through role-sharing in routine check-ups, daily maintenance, cleaning and other repairs.
+This will ensure effectiveness in usage as well long life of the equipment and increased production (Wienclaw, 2008).

 Equipment availability (reliability factor) is the comparison of the available time (total time inclusive of the operating and resting time) of a plant to the overall lasting time (Houston, Archester, December 1988).
 This time is directly dependent on the quality of the equipment upon the production.
 Availability is the total time the machine can perform effectively in production as a percentage of the overall intended production period.
-It is majorly confused with the reliability, which of course is not the availability (Houston, Archester, December 1988).
+It is majorly confused with reliability, which, of course, is not available (Houston, Rochester, December 1988).
 Reliability is obtained as the ratio of the total intended production time to the calendar time.

 Overall equipment effectiveness is a systematic calculation that identifies the total percentage of the overall intended production time that is effectively used (Hoyle, 2007).
-When the TPM idea was developed, there were some shortcomings which eventually led to the development of the OEE which was developed to accurately monitor the process progress by aiming at production of perfect equipment (Hoyle, 2007).
-OEE are classified regarding percentages, in that, an OEE of 100% is considered to be a perfect production, with no defects.
+When the TPM idea was developed, there were some shortcomings, which eventually led to the development of the OEE, which was developed to accurately monitor the process progress by aiming at the production of perfect equipment (Hoyle, 2007).
+OEE is classified according to percentages in that an OEE of 100% is considered to be a perfect production with no defects.
 This is an ideal OEE.
-Most common OEE is of 85%, and this is referred to as a world-class limit or percentage.
+The most common OEE is 85%, and this is referred to as a world-class limit or percentage.

 Performance (speed factor) is the level of the efficiency of the equipment.
-It is the extent to which equipment can operate under normal circumstances without straining (Martínez, Angel, Dewhurst, Frank; Dale, Barrie, 1998) Performance of equipment will largely depend on the conditions of manufacturing.
-It can be obtained by getting the ultimate produce against the total cost of the input.
+It is the extent to which equipment can operate under normal circumstances without straining (Martínez, Angel, Dewhurst, Frank; Dale, Barrie, 1998).
+The performance of equipment will largely depend on the conditions of manufacturing.
+It can be obtained by getting the ultimate product against the total cost of the input.
 When the input is greater than the output, then the overall performance of the equipment is low.
-The performance also depends on the condition of the working place (Martínez, Angel, Dewhurst, Frank; Dale, Barrie, 1998).
-The better the condition of the working environment the higher the performance and vice vasa.
+The performance also depends on the condition of the workplace (Martínez, Angel, Dewhurst, Frank; Dale, Barrie, 1998).
+The better the condition of the working environment, the higher the performance and vice versa.
 For an effective machine, the performance or the speed factor must be elevated to realize maximum production (Martínez, Angel, Dewhurst, Frank; Dale, Barrie, 1998).

 The determination of OEE is generally beneficial to the process of manufacturing quality.
 The main purpose why OEE was developed was to support TPM by accurately monitoring the progress of production towards achieving perfect equipment.
 Tracking or measuring OEE will enable the producers or the operators to know and identify the level of effectiveness of the equipment produced (Martínez, Angel, Dewhurst, Frank; Dale, Barrie, 1998).
 By measuring the OEE, one can tell if the material produced is “perfect” or poor design.
 For effective manufacturing, the manufacturers must know the OEE of their production and try to maintain it at high levels.

-OEE is a mathematical expression regarding percentage for the effectiveness of an element.
-In the various production plants and the automobile plants all over the world, the value of the OEE varies depending on the level of technology (Nelson, Robert, 1991).
-OEE depends on three major factors such as the availability, quality, and performance.
+OEE is a mathematical expression regarding the percentage of the effectiveness of an element.
+In the various production plants and automobile plants all over the world, the value of the OEE varies depending on the level of technology (Nelson, Robert, 1991).
+OEE depends on three major factors such as availability, quality, and performance.
 The current value of OEE in the European automobile industry is slightly below 55%.
 However, attempts are made to improve this figure to about 75%.
-75% therefore, becomes the current benchmark value of OEE in the automobile industries in Europe (Nelson, Robert, 1991).
+75%, therefore, becomes the current benchmark value of OEE in the automobile industries in Europe (Nelson, Robert, 1991).
 Availability, performance, and quality must first be improved.

 · Station 1: 99.3%